quixio/quix-cli/docs/cli-reference/apps/variables/import.md

   ✗ Cancel
 ```

 After selecting the application, the variables from the `.env` file will be imported into the `app.yaml` file.
-Existing variables in the `app.yaml` file will be updated with values from the `.env` file, while variables not defined in the `.env` file will remain untouched.
+Existing variables in the `app.yaml` file will be updated with values from the `.env` file, while variables not defined in the `.env` file will remain untouched — unless you pass `--reset`, which empties `app.yaml` of variables first, so anything absent from `.env` is gone.